New & Used Hyundai Sonata Hybrid: In Depth

 GET A FREE PRICE QUOTE

-The Hyundai Sonata Hybrid was the brand's first U.S.-sold hybrid when it arrived in 2011 as a version of the swoopy, sixth-generation Sonata.
+When it arrived in 2011, the Hybrid version of the swoopy, sixth-generation Hyundai Sonata was the brand's first U.S.-sold hybrid.
 It is a gasoline-electric, full-hybrid, mid-size sedan that competes with the Ford Fusion Hybrid, Toyota Camry Hybrid, and Honda Accord Hybrid.
 Soon, a 2016 Hyundai Sonata Plug-In Hybrid will be introduced, with extended all-electric operation that takes on the Ford Fusion Energi and Honda Accord Plug-In Hybrid.

 When first introduced, the Sonata Hybrid showcased an all-new lithium polymer battery pack co-developed with LG Chem.
 While the earlier Hybrid models provided reasonably good EPA fuel economy ratings (36 mpg city, 40 highway), their drivability wasn’t as smooth or responsive as their mechanical arrangement promised.